 This policy is a component of the district's responsibility to create and maintain a safe, civil, respectful and inclusive learning community and will be implemented in conjunction with comprehensive training of staff and volunteers.
 Specific training requirements are included in the accompanying procedure.
 The superintendent will appoint a primary contact to receive copies of all formal and informal complaints and ensure policy implementation.
-The name and contact information for the compliance officer will be communicated throughout the district.
+The name and contact information for the Title IX/Civil Rights Compliance Officer will be communicated throughout the district.
 The district Title IX/Civil Rights Compliance Officer will participate in at least one mandatory training opportunity offered by OSPI.